 - Model the behavior you want to see.
 Your team will be looking to you for leadership during this difficult time.
 If you’re going to foster a culture where your employees feel comfortable making mistakes, you need to lead by example.
 Let your team know that it’s okay to fail as long as you use it as an opportunity to grow.

 - Move on.
 The most significant part of learning how to recover from a business failure is moving forward after the fact.
 Resume business as usual as quickly as possible.
-Most of all, don’t let the fear of failure keep you from taking risks in the future.
-Some of the best business ideas lie outside of your comfort zone, and no one ever changed the world by playing it safe.
+But, most of all, don’t let the fear of failure keep you from taking risks in the future.
+Some of the best business ideas lie outside your comfort zone, and no one ever changed the world by playing it safe.